-In my lab, we work on both basic evolutionary ecology research and pedagogy research related to inquiry-based learning in laboratory courses.
+In my lab, we work on both basic evolutionary ecology research and discipline-based education research related to course-based undergraduate research experiences (CUREs) in laboratory courses.
 Recently, students in my lab have been investigating the role of diet on the microbiome in the bean beetle (Callosobruchus maculatus) model system.

-Finally, I am the lead editor of Teaching Issues and Experiments in Ecology (TIEE), a peer-review journal of practice in ecology education, and the president of the Association for Biology Education (ABLE), an international professional organization for faculty who teach biology laboratory courses at the college and university level.
+Finally, I am a member of the Four Dimensional Ecology Education Framework sub-committee of the Ecological Society of America (ESA) and the lead editor of Teaching Issues and Experiments in Ecology (TIEE), a peer-review journal of practice in ecology education supported by ESA.
+I am also actively involved in the Association for Biology Laboratory Education (ABLE), an international professional organization for faculty who teach biology laboratory courses at the college and university level.

 Dr. Christopher Beck